-Hold MENU, and select Settings > System > Time.
+Hold UP, and select Settings > System > Time.

-Time Format: Sets the device to show time in a 12-hour or 24-hour format.
+Time Format: Sets the device to show time in a 12-hour, 24-hour, or military format.

-- Set Time: Sets the time zone for the device.
-The Auto option sets the time zone automatically based on your GPS position. - Time: Allows you to adjust the time if it is set to the Manual option. - Alerts: Allows you to set sunrise and sunset alerts to sound a specific number of minutes or hours before the actual sunrise or sunset occurs. - Sync With GPS: Allows you to manually sync the time with GPS when you change time zones, and to update for daylight saving time.
+Set Time: Sets the time zone for the device.
+The Auto option sets the time zone automatically based on your GPS position.

+Time: Allows you to adjust the time if it is set to the Manual option.

+Alerts: Allows you to set hourly alerts, as well as sunrise and sunset alerts that sound a specific number of minutes or hours before the actual sunrise or sunset occurs.

+Sync With GPS: Allows you to manually sync the time with GPS when you change time zones, and to update for daylight saving time.